 It turns out that ever since I stopped collecting Transformers toys, I’ve never had so much fun with them.

 No longer burdened by an unmanageable collection, I experienced a massive shift in my mindset and attitude towards Transformers.
 I didn’t have to worry about storing and looking after anything.
-I didn’t have to be so precious about accessories going missing, or plastic discolouring and ageing, or labels wearing.
+I didn’t have to be so precious about accessories going missing, or plastic discolouring and ageing, or stickers wearing.
 A weight had been lifted and I was free to enjoy Transformers as toys again.

 Whoever is in charge of this universe (someone who works for Hasbro, I imagine) certainly does have a sense of humour and so made sure that the year I decided to sell my collection, the fantastic Titans Return range would be available.

 Titans Return, on the whole, has been one of the best mainstream Transformers lines in recent memory.
 At least as far as I’ve been concerned.
 It has featured obscure but beloved “Generation 1” characters that I never thought would see a modern update, a wealth of new approaches to the way the robots transform and interact, and a really fun line-wide play pattern (transforming heads, connecting bases, vehicle mode cockpits).
-While I can appreciate these toys to a certain level, I know that younger me would have absolutely loved them!
+While I can only appreciate these toys up to a point, I know that younger me would have absolutely loved them!